junxit/us-congress-bills-113/metadata.md

 - 2013-04-09 — Placed on the Union Calendar, Calendar No. 17.
 - 2013-04-09 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-29.
 - 2013-04-09 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-29.
+- 2013-04-10 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.